rubarb666/Website/docs/tutorial/blog.md

 }
 ```

-Those of you using an IDE will notice that the class declaration is showing an error because we need to override two
+Those of you using an IDE will notice that the class declaration is showing an error because we need to
-methods.
+implement/override two methods.
 Lets leave that until we create the other two classes so we can use them here.

 In `AboutUsModel.php` add the same namespace as before and your class declaration should be as follows: